crosswalk-project/DEPRECATED-crosswalk-apk-generator/README.md

     xwalk_android_dl --query --proxy https://myproxy.com:8080

+Note that if you have set the standard `http_proxy` environment variable, the script will use it by default.

 To see the full range of options, invoke the script with the `--help` option.

 ## xwalk_apkgen: create an apk